dreadl0ck/zeus/README.md

 > Please read the BUGS section to see whats causing trouble
 > as well as the COMING SOON section to get an impression of whats coming up for version 1.0

-**CAUTION: Newer builds may break compatibilty with previous ones, and require to remove or add certain config fields, or delete your zeus/data.yml.
+**CAUTION: Newer builds may break compatibility with previous ones, and require to remove or add certain config fields, or delete your zeus/data.yml.
 Breaking changes will be announced here, so have a look after updating your build.
 Feel free to contact me by mail if something is not working.**

 A sneak preview of the dark mode, running in the ZEUS project directory: